 Winston Salem State will drop its baseball program at the end of this season and intends to pursue golf, the school announced Friday.
+This program happens to be first of the events at State Farm Arena.
 In an effort to increase scholarship dollars for its revenue sports, the University has decided to drop its baseball program for what they are calling an athletic department budget shortfall of $350,000 next year.
 This is hard to believe when state funding in North Carolina has increased by 9 percent from economic growth.

 The athletic department based its decision on potential cost savings, facilities and travel requirements.
 But there were talks of gender equity issues that weren’t mentioned.

 The school decided to eliminate one sport rather than spread the cuts across the entire athletic department because of concerns that doing so would hamper the ability of the teams to stay competitive.
 The elimination of baseball leaves Winston Salem State with 9 varsity teams, 6 of which are women’s programs.

 The decision to cut baseball may be directly related to the NCAA’s Title IX gender equity requirements.
 The school wouldn’t have considered dropping baseball if it weren’t for the pending budget cuts.
 That is the language a majority of HBCUs administrations always state when they slice the budgets of baseball programs to cover the cost of others sports programs that overspend their budgets each year.
 Baseball always gets hit first and only.

 With 54 percent of WSSU students are women compared to just 39 percent of its athletes, cutting women’s sports program wasn’t feasible.
 In my opinion, this could be a matter of equity and funding.